 reviewed on: June 12 2012

 The Sacramento History Museum in Old Sacramento has recently unveiled a commemorative photo display following the history of the I Street Bridge for the last 100 years.
 I took my preschooler and we had WAY more fun than I guessed we would have.

 Sacramento’s I Street Bridge is rusty and narrow.
 She’s the ugly best friend of the Tower Bridge and she’s California’s oldest swinger.
 That’s right; she swings!
 Although, I’m not sure which way.

 A swing bridge can be compared to a pinball flipper; when a large water vessel needs to pass the bridge, car traffic is stopped and the bridge rotates horizontally at a pivot point to let the boat through (it swings.)
 Never heard of one?
 I'm not surprised.
-This type of bridge is old school, like the historic I Street Bridge.
-Or, in other words;
+This type of bridge is old school, or in other words:

 Yo bridge is so old, when she was built her lanes were still carrying horse and wagon traffic.